Cornell-Tech-PAML-Course-2023/homework2/README.md

 * st.text_input to select alpha values separated by a comma
 * st.button that calls function to train lasso models - used to train lasso models

-<b>Task 18 (Checkpoint 7)</b>: Inspect Regression coefficients.
+## Task 18 (Checkpoint 7): Inspect Regression coefficients

 Write a function called inspect_coefficients() that takes all trained regression models as input and returns their respective coefficients.
 The Sklearn library implements both closed-form and gradient descent solutions to generate regression coefficients.
 The coefficients can be inspected using the coef_ and intercept_ attributes (see example below).
 Once one or more regression models have been trained, display the regression coefficients to be used for inspection (use for reflection assessment).
 Use st.multiselect menu with features as options - used to select features for regression input.

 # Test Regression Models (4 points)

+## Task 19: Evalaute models with performance metrics.

-<b>Task 19</b>: Provide users with the option to select up to three metrics for evaluation and with the option to select multiple trained models:
+Provide users with the option to select up to three metrics for evaluation and with the option to select multiple trained models:

 * Root mean squared error (RMSE) measures the difference between predicted and actual values using Euclidean distance.
 Use Sklearn mean_squared_error() function that computes mean squared error (squared=True) and root mean squared error (squared=False).
 * Mean absolute error (MAE) measures the absolute difference between predicted and actual values.
 Use Sklearn mean_absolute_error() function that computes mean absolute error.